Somma Vesuviana: History

 Before the Roman colonisation, the area of today's Somma Vesuviana was probably inhabited by Italic peoples like Samnites and Oscans.

+According to Strabo the city was founded by the same group of Osci who founded Herculaneum and who called the city Sommax.
+The city was founded by a group of plebeians led by Tiberius Gracchus who called the city "Saxo Tribunum" (city of the plebeians).

-Later it became a resort for rich patricians of Rome or for rich estate owners who built magnificent villas in the area.
+Later it became a resort for rich patricians from Rome and other rich estate owners who built magnificent villas in the area.

 Excavations have shown that this north side of the Vesuvius volcano was equally as populated as the southern side where Pompeii and Herculaneum lie, but has not been paid as much attention by historians.
-The area was buried during the eruption of Vesuvius of 472 AD and not 79 AD (like that which buried Pompeii etc.), and so was part of the community that continued after the earlier eruption and recovered better than the territories to the south.
+The area was finally buried during the eruption of Vesuvius of 472 AD but the Eruption of Mount Vesuvius in 79 (which buried Pompeii etc.) had previously buried and damaged the earlier villa over which the later villa was built.

 Excavations

-A large Roman villa was discovered in the 1930s in the frazione of Starza della Regina, and interpreted as that of emperor Augustus at Nola where he probably passed his last days of life.
+A large Roman villa was discovered in the 1930s in the frazione of Starza della Regina and due to its size, later interpreted as that of emperor Augustus at Nola where he probably passed his last days of life.

-Baths of a Roman villa were also discovered in nearby Pollena Trocchia in 1988 and subsequently exposed.
+Baths of a Roman villa were also discovered in nearby Pollena Trocchia in 1988 and subsequently excavated.

-Among the vestiges at Somma then discovered was a majestic colonnade with arches oriented 12 m long, connected to wall decorated with three niches.
-Marble columns and capitals, mosaic floors, splendid fragments of statues depicting people with sumptuous robes, polychrome frescoes and coffered ceilings were discovered.

-In 2002 excavations on the villa started again.
-Part of the villa has been brought to light with its rich decoration.